BeanstalkFarms/Beanstalk-Py/python/bots/README.md

 # Bots
 Several bots will be implemented here which will collect and disseminate data through community channels (Telegram, Discord, Twitter).

-Each bot will be implemented in Python and containerized using Docker.
-They will collect data from the Beanstalk subgraphs and/or the Ethereum chain and may maintain a small amount of persistent state in local storage.
+Each bot will be implemented in Python.
+They will collect data from the Beanstalk graphs and/or the Ethereum chain and may maintain a small amount of persistent state in local storage.
 Each bot will be implemented in such a way that it can serve all necessary output channels.

 ## Communication Channels